Flamer (novel)

 Flamer is a semi-autobiographical graphic novel by Mike Curato.
 It is set in 1995, in a Boy Scouts summer camp, and tells the story of Aiden, who is bullied for his appearance, including acting in a manner considered stereotypical of gay men.
-Curato was a scout and based his experience as a closeted teenager to write the novel.
+Curato was a scout and used his experience as a closeted teenager to write the novel.

 The book was published in 2020 by Henry Holt and Company and was praised both for its emotional story and its artistic choices, such as the use of red tones for emotional moments while being mostly drawn in black and white.
 Flamer received a Lambda Literary Award in 2021 in the young adult category.

 Plot

 The novel is set in 1995, when Aiden Navarro, a 14-year-old Filipino American teenager, goes through the last week of a Boy Scouts summer camp, before having to return home.
 Having just finished Catholic middle school, where he was constantly bullied for being overweight, biracial, and queer, Navarro is excited for his trip to the summer camp, where he has always felt appreciated by his friends as a good scout.
 Aiden considers the Boys Scout camp to be a safe space, where things are peaceful and predictable.
 He also enjoys going to the summer camp since it means being far from his abusive father.

 Things are different this year, as the other boys he is spending time with are going through puberty, and spend their time trying to prove to each other who is more manly, which includes the use of homophobic slurs.
 Although Aiden attempts to be like these boys, his inability to fit in leaves him especially frustrated and upset.

 While there, Aiden also writes to his pen pal, a girl named Violet, with whom he is very close and feels comfortable sharing more intimate subjects.
 In his letters, Aiden talks about the things he was taught in Catholic school, how homosexuality is morally wrong, and his romantic feelings for another camper, Elias.

 Throughout the week, Navarro attempts to suppress his feelings towards Elias and himself, which leads to self-loathing and suicide ideation.
-Although Aiden manages to fight off the negative thoughts and emotions inside him in the end, he leaves the scout camp with the understanding life for him wouldn't be easy.
+Although Aiden manages to fight off the negative thoughts and emotions inside him in the end, he leaves the scout camp with the understanding that life for him wouldn't be easy.